Ayingxizhao/GENZ-ContentGuard-AI/README.md

 A: We do not store analyzed content.
 Only usage metrics are tracked for registered users.

 **Q: What happens if content is flagged?**
-A: The API returns risk assessment data.
+A: The API returns risk assessment data with explainability.
 Your application decides what action to take (flag, review, remove, etc.).

 **Q: Can I test it without signing up?**
 A: Yes!
 Use the web interface or API with limited rate limits as an anonymous user.